Olympus E-5 vs E-M1

 It is notable that the E-M1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the E-5 does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the E-5 and the E-M1 have been discontinued, but can regularly be found used on eBay.
+Both the E-5 and the E-M1 have been discontinued, but can regularly be found used on ebay.
 The E-M1 was replaced by the Olympus E-M1 II, while the E-5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-5 Manual (free pdf) or the online Olympus E-M1 Manual.
+Further information on the features and operation of the E-5 and E-M1 can be found, respectively, in the Olympus E-5 Manual (free pdf) or the online Olympus E-M1 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Olympus E-5 and the Olympus E-M1?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.